Demis Nikolaidis

-Themistoklis "Demis" Nikolaidis (Θεμιστοκλής "Ντέμης" Νικολαΐδης; born 17 September 1973) is a Greek former professional footballer who played as a striker.
-He was the forty second president of AEK Athens, and is considered one of the greatest forwards Greece has produced.
+Demis Nikolaidis (Ντέμης Νικολαΐδης; born 17 September 1973) is a Greek former professional footballer who played as a striker.
+He was the forty second president of AEK Athens and is considered one of the greatest Greek forwards of his generation.
 In his early childhood and teenage years he lived in the city of Alexandroupoli, in the northeast part of Greece.
-In a sterling career with Ethnikos Alexandroupolis, Apollon Smyrnis, AEK Athens and Atlético Madrid, Nikolaidis earned his reputation as a "born goalscorer", scoring prolifically for club and country.
+In a sterling career with Ethnikos Alexandroupoli, Apollon Smyrnis, AEK Athens and Atlético Madrid, Nikolaidis earned his reputation as a "born goalscorer", scoring prolifically for club and country.
 His power, pace and skill on the ball have been widely praised.

 Club career

 Early years

-In his teenage years he played for Ethnikos Alexandroupolis, the local team of his hometown.
+In his teenage years Nikolaidis played for Ethnikos Alexandroupoli, the local team of his hometown.
 The scouts of several teams had seen his progress from these years, earning him a move to Athens.
 He made his professional debut at the age of 20 at Apollon Athens.
 With Apollon, he reached the Greek Cup final on 15 May 1996, where they were defeated with the record score of 7–1 from AEK Athens.
-His performances sparked a bidding war between Panathinaikos and Olympiacos, as well as the striker's childhood favorite club, AEK Athens.
-Demis refused to join Olympiacos and forced his club president to sell him to AEK for 288 million drachmas and Pantelis Konstantinidis as an exchange.
+His performances sparked a bidding war between Panathinaikos and Olympiacos, as well as AEK Athens, which was a supporter.
+Nikolaidis refused to join Olympiacos and forced his club president to sell him to AEK.
+Thus, on 20 June 1996 he was transferred to AEK for 330 million drachmas and Pantelis Konstantinidis as an exchange.